IrynaYe/cardano-docs.iohk.io/_docs/cardano/transactions.md

 # Transactions in Cardano SL

-You can think of transactions in Cardano SL as entities that consist of list of inputs and a list of outputs.
+You can think of transactions in Cardano SL as entities that consist of a list of inputs and a list of outputs.
 Outputs of a transaction can later be used as inputs for another transaction.

 Every node (except for SPV, or lightweight nodes) in the network verifies transactions, so those nodes have to keep track of unspent outputs, this is called “utxo”, or “Unspent Transaction Outputs”.
-By tracking utxo, every node can validate that inputs in a published transaction are indeed unspent outputs.
+By tracking utxo, every node can validate those inputs in a published transaction are indeed unspent outputs.

 Transactions are signed with the issuer's secret key.
 All of this,